Accounting Practice: Definition, Types, and Principles

 1. Financial Accounting

 The primary objective of financial accounting is to monitor, record, and report financial transactions using standardized guidelines known as Generally Accepted Accounting Principles.
+Upholding accounting ethics is essential to ensure transparency and trust in this process.
 It accurately tracks past business performance through financial statements given to investors and financial institutions.

 Watch Youtube Video on: Financial Accounting